TomHames/gatsby-blog/src/pages/articles/16-06-2019---From-Phys-to-Dev/index.md

 category: "Software"
 tags:
   - "Software"
-description: "How I changed my career from non-tech to tech in 12 months."
+description: "How I changed my career from healthcare to tech in 12 months."
 ---

 It's 3pm on a Wednesday afternoon.
 I am talking to a colleague about our codebase, coffee in hand, leaning over our MacBooks.
 This time, just a few months ago, I was talking to a patient about their back, massage oil in hand, leaning over a treatment table.
 How time's changed...